Incident DetailsCause of Death:

 The 42-year-old convicted felon has been charged with murder, unlawful possession of a firearm by a serious violent felon, resisting law enforcement and an habitual offender.

-Officer Shahnavaz was single and is survived by his parents, Matthew and Laurie (née Bousman); brother, Elijah; sister, Sarah; paternal grandparents, Jalalledin and Nahid Shahnavaz; and maternal grandmother, Barbara Batson.
+Officer Shahnavaz was single and survived by his parents, Matthew and Laurie (née Bousman); brother, Elijah; sister, Sarah; paternal grandparents, Jalalledin and Nahid Shahnavaz; and maternal grandmother, Barbara Batson.
 His father serves as a reserve officer with the department.

 United States Army